 And while they are in a business park if one looks east, one can clearly see vineyards from their front door.
-Oh and some of the landscaping vegetation in their parking lot are rows of grapevines.
+Oh, and some of the landscaping vegetation in their parking lot are rows of grapevines.
 When you enter the winery, note the bird house hanging on the cork tree.
 One of their early wine club members made this house out of corks and is now home to nesting birds at certain times of the year.

+All three partners are extremely passionate about wine.
 Today Fernando Castro is their primary winemaker.

 While they produce a wide variety of wines, they are still well-known for their Chardonnays; the 2003 current release at the time of our first visit (Bacigalupi Vineyard from Sonoma County’s Russian River region) does not disappoint.
 It is a pale amber color in the glass with notes of honey, crème Brule, caramel, some hints of nuts which follow through to the palate.
-It is a unique tasting very full bodied Chardonnay with a wonderful mouth feel.
+It is a unique tasting very full-bodied Chardonnay with a wonderful mouth feel.

 Over the years Falcor has built a solid following around their Le Bijou red wine blend.
 They don’t submit their wines for scores, rather they submit them into a number of blind tastings.
 This wine has done extremely well in a number of these tastings in including best of class at the 2015 Los Angeles International Wine Competition and a gold at the 2015 Finger Lakes International Wine Competition.

-They have been sourcing grapes from Pritchard Hill for a number of years – always sourcing from a specific block in a particular vineyard each year – the H Block.
-The 2007 H Block shows ripe but not overly ripe aromas.
+They have been sourcing grapes from Pritchard Hill for a number of years: always sourcing from a specific block in a particular vineyard each year – the H Block.
+The 2007 Falcor H Block shows ripe but not overly ripe aromas.
 The fruit aromatics are complemented nicely with a diversity of dessert spices including toasted cinnamon, vanilla and mocha along with hints of dust.
 Balanced and easily approachable, the palate shows both red and darker fruits.
 Drinks well by itself but certainly has the structure and acidity to pair with food (and age).

-Laurie is one of the hardest working individuals in the Napa Valley; she is an energetic partner who oversees a number of unique seasonal events including Pig and Pinot, a lobster feed, and special events which showcase some of their older vintages.
+Laurie is one of the hardest working individuals in Napa Valley; she is an energetic partner who oversees a number of unique seasonal events including Pig and Pinot, a lobster feed, and special events which showcase some of their older vintages.
 Fueled by Laurie’s energy and enthusiasm, wine club members have a number of fun and unique events to choose from throughout the year.